Francesco Landi (general): Expedition of the Thousand

 Although the hypothesis of a landing in Sicily had been aired for some time, the authorities had not prepared a plan until May, limiting themselves to sending mobile columns of troops where armed bands were reported.
 The passage of mobile columns near the inhabited centers created inconvenience, especially for the supplies found locally on which the mobile columns depended.
-For lack of coordination between General Paolo Ruffo, head of the Sicilian command, and General Giovanni Salzano de Luna, head of the square of Palermo, the return to Palermo by sea from Trapani of the columns led by General Giuseppe Letizia was ordered, and at the same time the sending of a mobile column from Palermo to deal with the news of new insurgents in Sicily and in particular, a prediction of an imminent landing of Giuseppe Garibaldi, who departed from Quarto on May 5, expected, according to information from the Neapolitan command, in the stretch of Sicilian coast between Mazara and San Vito Lo Capo.
+For lack of coordination between General Paolo Ruffo, head of the Sicilian command, and General Giovanni Salzano de Luna, head of the square of Palermo, the return to Palermo by sea from Trapani of the columns led by General Giuseppe Letizia was ordered, and at the same time the sending of a mobile column from Palermo to deal with the news of new insurgents in Sicily and in particular, a prediction of an imminent landing of Giuseppe Garibaldi, who departed from Quarto on May 5, expected to land, according to information from the Neapolitan command, on the stretch of Sicilian coast between Mazara and San Vito Lo Capo.
 The War Council decided to give command of the operations to stop Garibaldi to Francesco Landi, preferring him to General Giovan Luca von Mechel as he was of Swiss origin and therefore deemed a foreigner.

-Landi's mobile columns left Palermo on May 6, 1860, but the command's concern was not to defeat Palermo, which was itself the potential hotbed of a revolt, and therefore to use as few men and means as possible.
+Landi's mobile columns left Palermo on May 6, 1860, but the command's concern was not to remove all troops from Palermo, which was itself the potential hotbed of a revolt, and therefore to use as few men and means as possible.

 The general would move very cautiously, and lamented the lack of postal services along the way and the presence of broken telegraph poles.
 In his correspondence with superiors, Landi complained about the absence of telegraphic communications and the lack of a fast relay service that would allow the rapid exchange of messages with the commands of Palermo, less than 80 km from Calatafimi, so he would have to rely on pedestrians for communication.

 On May 9, Landi was at Alcamo where he remained until May 12, when he would receive communication from Palermo of Garibaldi's landing in Marsala, receiving the order to meet him, with the promise that reinforcements would join him in Calatafimi.